Bud Light Logo

 Bud Light Logo 2009-2013

 The designers have tweaked the colors and shapes.
 The name Bud Light looks more readable.
 It is now light blue with no shadows or outlines.
-Intra-letter gaps are increased, as are the inter-letter spacing.
+Intra-letter gaps are increased, as is the inter-letter spacing.

 2013 – 2016